camunda/camunda-docs/docs/self-managed/platform-deployment/local.md

-## Download a compatible set of Camunda 8 components
+## Download a compatible set of Camunda Platform 8 components

 Tasklist, Operate and Zeebe distributions are available for download on the [release page](https://github.com/camunda/zeebe/releases).
 Every release contains a set of compatible versions of the various components, ensure you download and use compatible versions.